 Getting funded is what startup founders want more than anything.
 However, getting it wrong can be costly.
 There are several factors to consider before committing to money.
 The stage of the company, industry, and business cycle can all have a massive impact on the amount of financing required.

 According to HBSaccelerate, In 2017, over 70% of tech startups failed to exit or raise follow-on funding despite their growth.

-If you are an aspiring entrepreneur looking to raise capital for your business, this article will help you understand how much money you should raise and when.
+If you are an aspiring entrepreneur looking to raise capital for your business, Demo Days are great to reach out to potential investors.

 The general rule of thumb is that companies should raise sufficient funding for about two years before the next round comes along.
 Occasionally, this does not occur, either because of internal misdirection or mismanagement of funds.
 Additionally, it can also occur due to external factors such as market volatility.

 Investor Chris Dixon takes this a step further and recommends adding a 50% buffer on top of your required funding to account for unexpected obstacles.

 Funding begins with the seed round.
 Business owners raise seed capital to get things up and running.
 Seed funding is typically used for product development, market research, and other logistical aspects.
 This is the idea phase of a startup where the founders are trying to perfect their product according to market needs.
 You will need to reach out to venture capitalists for tech startups to get started.

 According to Crunchbase, seed funding investments can range from anywhere between $10,000 to $2 million.
 The equity given up for seed funding is generally between 10% and 20%.

 Next comes funding rounds A, B, and C (or, in some cases, A through D).
 These funding rounds are all determined by the stages that a company goes through as it scales.